jainishbharti05/jainishbharti05/README.md

 # Jainish Bharti
 #### Full Stack Developer

-▸ I, Jainish Bharti, an Information Technology Graduate, enjoys developing Backend logic of Web-Applications and sort of UX/UI Designing as well.
+▸ I, Jainish Bharti, an IT Graduate, enjoys developing Backend for applications & sort of front-end logic as well.
 ▸ I'm practicing Software Development as Full Stack Software Developer in an organization caled DataGrokr Analytics Pvt.
 Ltd.
 ▸ I am proficient in woring on languages like JavaScript, Typescript, Python, JAVA and a few frameworks like React, Django, Flask and Spring.
 ▸ I've also explored Unit Testing, API testing, Front-end testing.
 Gained quite an experience as of now!
 ▸ Preferably,I choose MERN [MongoDb, Express, ReactJs, NodeJs] as my working Stack!.
 ▸ Currently exploring on Java side of Development using Spring, JAX-RS, Hibernate etcetra.

 ▸ Also planning to upgrade my skills as Data Scientist.